Why are personal vehicle crossings important?

 Personal vehicles are the primary mode of transportation for people crossing the border.
-Data include frequent crossings by local residents, as well as crossings by people traveling to destinations away from the border for the purpose of business, medical services, visiting family and friends, shopping, or leisure.
-Data are available only for northbound crossings and include all personal vehicles regardless of the country of vehicle registration, i.e., Mexico, the U.S., or Canada.
+Data includes frequent crossings by local residents, as well as crossings by people traveling to destinations away from the border for the purpose of business, medical services, visiting family and friends, shopping, or leisure.
+Data are available only for northbound crossings and include all personal vehicles, regardless of the country of vehicle registration, i.e., Mexico, the U.S., or Canada.
 The selected southern border ports of entry used in this analysis are: Douglas, Lukeville, Naco, Nogales, San Luis, and Sasabe in Arizona; Calexico East in California; Santa Teresa in New Mexico; and, El Paso, Hidalgo, and Laredo in Texas.

 How Arizona compares?

 Number of personal vehicle crossings is available for each of Arizona’s six border ports of entry.
 For comparison, data are provided for a selected number of major ports of entry in Texas and California.
 Changes expressed in percentages allow for comparison of personal vehicles crossing dynamics at individual ports, as well as for the state as a whole.

 The table on this page summarizes border crossings at Arizona and major Border Ports of Entry on a monthly basis.
 Data are updated following release by the Bureau of Transportation Statistics.
 Click on any title to graph that series, and export.
 Or, click "download" at the base of the table to download the dataset, or customize based on a specified range.